British Rail Class 302: Service history

 Following the privatisation of British Rail, ownership of the last 30 units passed to Eversholt Rail Group with all units being leased by LTS Rail.

-The run-down of class 302s started in 1984 with the majority being phased out when Class 310 were introduced on to the LT&S in 1988 with last 30 units being withdrawn by 1998 with the introduction of Class 317 in 1997 and with extra Class 312 in 1998.
+The run-down of Class 302s started in 1984, with the majority of units being phased out when were introduced on to the LTS in 1988.
+The last 30 units were withdrawn by 1998, with the introduction of s in 1997 and some s in 1998.

 Electrical equipment

-Electrical equipment was supplied by English Electric with the majority of equipment being interchangeable with Class 308 units.
+Electrical equipment was supplied by English Electric, with the majority of equipment being interchangeable with units.